leewang0/RedisSessionProvider/RedisSessionProvider/readme.txt

 The last step in order for RedisSessionProvider to work is adding the following line to your application startup, typically located within your global.asax file's Application_Start method:

     using RedisSessionProvider.Config;
+	using StackExchange.Redis
+	...

+	// assign your local Redis instance address, can be static Application.redisConfigOpts = ConfigurationOptions.Parse("{ip}:{port}");

-RedisConnectionConfig.GetRedisServerAddress = (HttpContextBase context) => {
+	// pass it to RedisSessionProvider configuration class RedisConnectionConfig.GetSERedisServerConfig = (HttpContextBase context) => {
-    return new RedisConnectionParameters(){
+		return new KeyValuePair<string,ConfigurationOptions>(
-        ServerAddress = "Your redis server IP or hostname", ServerPort = 1234, // the port your redis server is listening on, defaults to 6379 Password = "12345", // if your redis server is password protected, set this, otherwise leave null ServerVersion = "2.6.14" // sometimes necessary, defaults to 2.6.14 };
+			"DefaultConnection",				// if you use multiple configuration objects, please make the keys unique Application.redisConfigOpts);
 	};

 After that, you should be ready to go.
 If you do not have your Redis instance set up yet, you can turn off RedisSessionProvider by changing the "mode" and "customProvider" attributes of your sessionState web.config element.